Why Is It So Hard to Change (And What You Can Do About It)

 Every time you attempt a change and it does not hold, you are gathering information.
 You are learning something about your environment, your identity, your timing, your approach.
 The attempt was not wasted — it was research.

-Second: get curious rather than critical.
-Not "why am I so bad at this" but "what specifically got in the way this time?
-What would need to be different?"
+Get curious rather than critical.
+Not 'why am I so bad at this' but 'what specifically got in the way this time?
+What would need to be different?'

-Third: make it smaller.
+And make it smaller.
 If the current version is not holding, the version you are attempting is too big for your current circumstances.
 That is not a character flaw.
 It is data.
-Use it.

 Start here — it is free